Deconstructivism: 1988 MoMA exhibition

 Mark Wigley and Philip Johnson curated the 1988 Museum of Modern Art exhibition Deconstructivist architecture, which crystallized the movement, and brought fame and notoriety to its key practitioners.
 The architects presented at the exhibition were Peter Eisenman, Frank Gehry, Zaha Hadid, Coop Himmelblau, Rem Koolhaas, Daniel Libeskind, and Bernard Tschumi.
 Mark Wigley wrote the accompanying essay and tried to show a common thread among the various architects whose work was usually more noted for their differences.

 Computer-aided design

 Computer-aided design is now an essential tool in most aspects of contemporary architecture, but the particular nature of deconstructivism makes the use of computers especially pertinent.
-Three-dimensional modelling and animation (virtual and physical) assists in the conception of very complicated spaces, while the ability to link computer models to manufacturing jigs (CAM - Computer-aided manufacturing) allows the mass production of subtly different modular elements to be achieved at affordable costs.
+Three-dimensional modelling and animation (virtual and physical) assists in the conception of very complicated spaces, while the ability to link computer models to manufacturing jigs (CAM—computer-aided manufacturing) allows the mass production of subtly different modular elements to be achieved at affordable costs.
 Also, Gehry is noted for producing many physical models as well as computer models as part of his design process.
-Though the computer has made the designing of complex shapes much easier, not everything that looks odd is "deconstructivist."
+Though the computer has made the designing of complex shapes much easier, not everything that looks odd is "deconstructivist".

+Critical theory

+Since the publication of Kenneth Frampton's Modern Architecture: A Critical History (first edition 1980) there has been awareness of the role of criticism within architectural theory.
+Whilst referencing Derrida as a philosophical influence, deconstructivism can also be seen as having as much a basis in critical theory as the other major offshoot of postmodernism, critical regionalism.
+The two aspects of critical theory, urgency and analysis, are found in deconstructivism.
+There is a tendency to re-examine and critique other works or precedents in deconstructivism, and also a tendency to set aesthetic issues in the foreground.